-The maximum penalty for non-compliance with the regulations is a fine of £5,000 and/or six months imprisonment.
+The penalty for non-compliance with the regulations is a substantial fine or even imprisonment in serious cases.

 What action is required?

 - Do not buy or provide any furniture for letting which does not comply with the regulations.
 Always check to see that there is an appropriate label. - Keep all receipts for purchases of furniture and retain the statutory display labels after purchase in a safe place in case tenants wish to enquire as to the compliance of any particular item of furniture. - Other fire safety devices (eg Fire extinguishers and smoke detectors) are currently not statutory requirements in normal residential houses (except HMO's house in multiple occupancy) but it is sensible to include a small fire extinguisher in the kitchen and fit a smoke detector. - If your property is classified as an HMO you may be subject to stricter regulations and a requirement to licence.
 HMO's generally refer to larger houses occupied by groups of people (i.e. who do not live as a single family unit).